testetson22/insights-ros-ingress/deployments/ocp/README.md

 ## Testing

-Run the following script to essentially execute a dry-run validation of the `deploy-ros-jwt.sh` script:
+Run the following script to essentially execute a dry-run validation of the `deploy-test-ros.sh` script:

 ```bash
 ./test-script.sh